Key in lock symbolizing inheriting a house that is paid off

 • Distributing the remainder as per the will’s instructions

-Only upon the completion of probate can the state transfer ownership of the property into your name.
-However, in California, the probate process can take up to a year or even longer, depending on the estate size and complexity.
+However, n California, the probate process can take up to a year or even longer, depending on the estate size and complexity, so be sure to inform the executor of any details that may impact timing.

 How do I inherit a house without probate?

-Inheriting a house without going through probate is possible under certain circumstances, particularly when the decedent has a properly structured living trust.
-In this scenario, the state can automatically transfer the property upon the death of the trust’s creator.
+Inheriting a house without going through probate is possible under certain circumstances, particularly when the decedent has a properly structured living trust that may allow you to bypass the probate process.

 Here’s how: